DraconDev/SamAI/tasks.md

 ## Do
 - when i drag an icon back to the home tab we should stay in the folder tab, not go back to home tab
 - be able to edit the current icons and folders, but how?
+  - can we do right click menu on the icons and folders to edit them?
+  - this could support delete and edit,

 ## Done